Herbert Fechner: Biography

 Fechner was born on 27 August 1913 in Berlin, the capital of the German Empire at the time.
 His father was a carpenter.
-He joined the Socialistche Arbeiter Jugend (SAJ) or Socialist Workers' Youth (in English) in 1927 at the age of 13.
+He joined the Sozialistische Arbeiterjugend (SAJ) or Socialist Workers' Youth (in English) in 1927 at the age of 13.
 He did various jobs as a child in Berlin from 1928 to 1933 and worked as a construction worker from 1933 to 1935, then as a telegraph construction worker until 1948.
 Fechner served for Nazi Germany during World War II.
 After the end of the war in 1945, he joined the Social Democratic Party of Germany (SPD) and was a member until 1946 when the SPD and the Communist Party of Germany (KPD) merged, then remained a member of the newly formed Socialist Unity Party of Germany.
 He was also a member of the Free German Trade Union Federation.
 In 1951, Fechner became a member of the East Berlin city council (until 1961).
 He served as the Lord Mayor of East Berlin from 1967 to 1974.
 Additionally, Fechner was the President of the Federation of German Sailors for nearly thirty years, serving from 1961 to 1990.

 Fechner died on 28 December 1998 and was buried in Waldfriedhof Oberschöneweide in Oberschöneweide, Berlin.